-Zoom in to one of the continents and click on the coloured pins to meet the Ripples’ Initiating Artists (yellow) and Steering Group Members (blue).
-Purple pins are responses from all artists from 10 October.
-Click on the artists’ image to play their video.
+Zoom in and click on the coloured pins to meet the Ripples’ Initiating Artists (light yellow) and Steering Group Members (blue).
+Purple pins are responses from all artists from 10 October (Sunrise), dark yellow 24 October (Noon) and green pins are from 7 November (Sunset).
+Click on the pin and then the artists’ image to play their video.

 – listed in alphabet order by last name –